-54. Please use Table 7 to show details of any underspend that you have reallocated to other access measures or for retrospective bursary awards, either within the academic year or carried forward to future years.
-You should include brief details of what the money has or will be spent on.
+54. Similarly, you can use Table 7b to show details of any underspend that you have reallocated to other access measures or for retrospective bursary awards, either within the academic year or carried forward to future years.
+You may want to reallocate funds because, for example, significant numbers of eligible students have failed to claim their bursaries, or if you made an explicit commitment to spend a minimum proportion or amount in your access agreement and have not done so, If you have spent money reallocated from previous years, you should include brief details of what the money has or will be spent on.